vierge-noire/cakephp-fixture-factories/README.md

 ```
 This command will ensure that your migrations are well run and keeps the test DB(s) up to date.

-Should you have migrations as different places / connections than the default ones, you can configure these by creating a `config/fixture_factories.php` file similar to the following:
+Should you have migrations at different places / connections than the default ones, you can configure these by creating a `config/fixture_factories.php` file similar to the following:
 ```$xslt
 <?php